automenta/senars8/README.md

    ultimate goal of having the system accelerate its own development.
 4. **Symbiotic Intelligence & Interfaces**: Centers on developing truly collaborative reasoning, where the AI can explain its thinking and act as a proactive cognitive augmenter for the user.

----

-## Contributing

-We welcome contributions!
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Follow the coding style: The code should be clean, self-documenting, and elegant.
-4. Write tests for any new functionality.
-5. Submit a pull request with a clear description of your changes.